fabulosa/new_goal_based_recommendation/README.md

 This repo includes code for the paper:

 * [Weijie Jiang](https://jennywjjiang.com/) and [Zachary A. Pardos](https://gse.berkeley.edu/zachary-pardos), 2019.
-[Time Slice Imputation for Personalized Goal-based Recommendation in Higher Education.](https://dl.acm.org/doi/10.1145/3298689.3347030) In Thirteenth ACM Conference on Recommender Systems (RecSys'19).
+[Time Slice Imputation for Personalized Goal-based Recommendation in Higher Education.](https://dl.acm.org/doi/10.1145/3298689.3347030) *In Proceedings of the Thirteenth ACM Conference on Recommender Systems (RecSys'19)*.
 ACM, pp 506-510,

 which extended the RNN-based goal-based course recommendation algorithm in Section 7 of the following paper:

 * [Weijie Jiang](https://www.jennywjjiang.com), [Zachary A. Pardos](https://gse.berkeley.edu/zachary-pardos), Qiang Wei, 2019.
-[Goal-based Course Recommendation.](https://dl.acm.org/doi/10.1145/3303772.3303814) *Proceedings of the 9th International Conference on Learning Analytics and Knowledge* (LAK).
+[Goal-based Course Recommendation.](https://dl.acm.org/doi/10.1145/3303772.3303814) *In Proceedings of the 9th International Conference on Learning Analytics and Knowledge (LAK'19)*.
 ACM, Pages 36-45,

 by enhancing the learning process the personalized prerequisite courses for any target course, and also applying the goal-based recommendation framework to the MOOCs context, as illustrated here: